Crazy Ex-Girlfriend (album): Commercial performance

 Crazy Ex-Girlfriend was officially released May 3, 2007, debuting at number 1 on the Billboard Top Country Albums and number 6 on the Billboard 200 albums chart, selling 53,000 copies within its first week.
 It became Lambert's second album to debut at number 1 on Billboard Top Country Albums chart, as Kerosene had also debuted at number 1 in 2005.
 The album was certified Gold by the Recording Industry Association of America on June 2, 2008 for shipment of over 500,000 copies in the United States.
 On January 21, 2011, nearly four years after the album's release, Crazy Ex Girlfriend was certified Platinum.
 As of April 2017, the album has sold 1,573,300 copies in the United States.

 Crazy Ex-Girlfriends title track was first released as the album's lead single on December 26, 2006.
 The song debuted at number 55 on the Billboard Hot Country Songs chart a week prior to its official release at radio.
 The song did not become a major hit, only peaking at number 50.
-In April, the album's third track, "Famous in a Small Town" was released as the second single, debuting at number 54 on the Billboard country chart.
+In April, the album's third track, "Famous in a Small Town", was released as the second single, debuting at number 54 on the Billboard country chart.
 The song became the first major hit from the album reaching a peak of number 14 in late 2007.
 "Gunpowder & Lead" was released as the third single in January 2008.
 The song became Lambert's first Top 10 hit single on the Billboard country chart, reaching a peak of number 7, while also reaching number 52 on the Billboard Hot 100.
 "More Like Her" became the album's fourth and final single, peaking at number 17 on the country chart in early 2009.
 For the week issued December 8, 2012, Crazy Ex-Girlfriend re-entered the Billboard 200 at number 56, almost five years after its release date.

 Track listing

-The three retailer-exclusive bonus tracks would later appear on the Dead Flowers EP in 2009.
+The Target exclusive bonus tracks would later appear on the Dead Flowers EP in 2009.